-Momentous decisions are being taken in many parts of the world at this time, from my own homeland the (dis)United Kingdom, to Spain, to Lebanon, to Canada and the USA.
+Momentous decisions are being taken in many parts of the world at this time, from my own homeland the (dis)United Kingdom, to Iran, to Iraq, to Spain, to Lebanon, to Canada and the USA.
 The actions resulting from these decisions, and the future results, how today is affecting all our tomorrows are to a great extent unknown.
+Democracy is threatened.
+There is heightened awareness of our tenuous hold on life itself.
+There is outrage at rampant fires, fear of destruction and war.
+Rash decisions and actions.
 Peaceful demonstrations in the UK, unrest and outright rebellion in Spain, Hong Kong, Bolivia, for example, indicate that the people are unhappy with this apparent disregard of rights, of humanity, of hard won freedoms.

 Little time or attention seems to be given to the long term effects of massive change which impacts on millions of lives.
 Many of us in our more mature years are concerned about the legacy for future generations, because it is hard to see how, in the longer term, life for these future generations is being affected.
 It’s disturbing and disheartening.
 Motivations seem to come from self-interest, fear and greed rather than from altruism, love and generosity.